junxit/us-congress-bills-111/metadata.md

 - 2009-04-29 — Introduced in House
 - 2009-04-29 — Introduced in House
 - 2009-04-29 — Referred to the House Committee on Armed Services.
+- 2009-05-22 — Referred to the Subcommittee on Military Personnel.
+- 2009-07-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Wilson (SC) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-27 — Considered under suspension of the rules. (consideration: CR H8836-8839)
+- 2009-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+44.
+- 2009-07-27 — Mr. Marshall moved to suspend the rules and pass the resolution.
+- 2009-07-28 — Considered as unfinished business. (consideration: CR H8935-8936)
+- 2009-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-28 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR 7/27/2009 H8836-8837)
+- 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR 7/27/2009 H8836-8837)